eserlxl/LLMEngine/config/README.md

 This configuration and documentation is part of the LLMEngine library.
 Licensed under the GNU General Public License version 3 (GPLv3).

+## See also

+- `docs/CONFIGURATION.md` — Full configuration guide and JSON examples
+- `docs/PROVIDERS.md` — Provider feature matrix and mapping